entando/entando-docs/vuepress/docs/next/tutorials/create/strapi-content.md

    ![content-list_query.png](./strapi-images/content-list_query.png)

 - To save a list of one or more contents:
    1. Select from the content related to this collection type, which can be filtered by keyword using the `Search` field.
-Multiple content can be selected via the checkboxes.
+Multiple contents can be selected via the checkboxes.

    ![content-list_type-populated.png](./strapi-images/content-list_type-populated.png)

    2. Click `Save as list of Contents`, which will redirect you back to the configuration page
-   3. For each content type, select a template from the drop-down menu.
-Expanding the drop-down menu calls the Strapi API and displays only templates associated with the current content type.
-Different templates can be selected for different content types.
+   3. For each content, select a template from the drop-down menu.
+Expanding the drop-down menu calls the Strapi API and displays only templates associated with the current content.
+Different templates can be selected for different content.
 Template selection is mandatory.

    ![content-list_select-template.png](./strapi-images/content-list_select-template.png)